cyberglot/wenkokke.github.io/drafts/2020-09-24-an-introduction-to-session-types.md

 (\nu x)(x(z).{Q}\parallel x\langle{y}\rangle.{P})
 $$

 Why not?
-The send and the receive are in the wrong order—our computation rule requires that the send is *to the left of* the receive, so we can’t apply it.
+The send and the receive are in the wrong order—our computation rule requires that the send is *to the left of* the receive, so we can’t apply it:

 $$
 x\langle{y}\rangle.{P}\parallel x(z).{Q}